Week 1 Weigh-In, SMASH Bowls, and Rucking Forward

 satiety is the entire game.

-And high protein low calorie meals genuinely solve that problem better than almost anything else I’ve tried.
+If you can stay full consistently, then everything will become easier.
+High protein, low calorie meals genuinely solve that problem better than almost anything else I’ve tried.

 The funny part is: the SMASH Bowl tastes better to me than a lot of the junk food that helped get me overweight in the first place.
 That’s probably the biggest surprise of week one.